 FSU is composed of 17 undergraduate colleges.
 The head of a college is called a dean.
 Your Dean's Office is a place to go for information about academic requirements.
-As a freshman or sophomore (any student with under 52 hours of credit and not admitted into music, film, or a BFA program), your Dean's Office is:
+As a freshman or sophomore (any student with under 52 hours of credit and not admitted into Music, Motion Picture, or a BFA program), your Dean's Office is: